 Mold is horrible and, not only is it ugly, it can actually make you sick.
 You might check with your provider to see if mold damage is covered by your current policy.
 If you ever have water in your home for any reason, it’s a good idea to get it cleaned up as soon as possible to help prevent mold growth.

 10. Identity Theft

 This is actually slowly changing with many companies, but some do not cover the problems that arise because of identity theft.
 Some companies offer optional additions for your policy, which can cover things like the cost to get your credit restored.
-(You can see where your credit currently stands by viewing two of your credit scores for free, updated each month, on Credit.com.)
+(You can see where your credit currently stands by viewing two of your credit scores for free, updated every 14 days, on Credit.com.)